2 transported after Lauderhill apartment catches fire

 “I pressed the fire alarm to make everybody aware of what was going on,” said Markino.
 “Basically, everyone became aware and start pulling out their families, pets and stuff.”

-“Upon first arrival, they found heavy smoke and flames,” one fire official said.
+“Upon first arrival, they found heavy smoke and flames,” said Lauderhill Fire Department Chief Jerry Gonzalez.
 “Crews quickly went into attack mode to stop the fire from penetrating into the other apartments adjacent to the fire apartment.”

 Fire officials said they believe the fire originated in the kitchen.